casey/just/README.md

 ## Examples

-A variety of example justfiles can be found in the [examples directory](examples).
+A variety of example `justfile`s can be found in the [examples directory](examples).

-This [blog post](https://toniogela.dev/just/) discusses using `just` to improve management of shared machines, and includes a number of example justfiles.
+This [blog post](https://toniogela.dev/just/) discusses using `just` to improve management of shared machines, and includes a number of example `justfile`s.

 ## Features

 ### The Default Recipe

-When `just` is invoked without a recipe, it runs the first recipe in the justfile.
+When `just` is invoked without a recipe, it runs the first recipe in the `justfile`.
 This recipe might be the most frequently run command in the project, like running the tests:

 ```make
 test: